jds11111/vacuumstreamer/README.txt

 To setup:
-docker build -t vacuumstramer .
+docker build -t vacuumstreamer .
 ./run.sh make

 On the target run: